thcyron/tracklog-rails/README.md

 =======

 **Bikelog** is a Ruby on Rails application for managing GPS track logs.
-It’s written using Rails 3.1 and works with Ruby 1.8.7 and 1.9.2.
+It’s based on Rails Edge and thus requires Ruby 1.9.

 Features
 --------